luanviko/archiver/README.md

 A Python3 script to write down daily notes in an organized manner.

 ## Introduction
-This python3 script was born from a friend's need to have an app that takes in your daily notes directly from a terminal and organize it for you.
-We had different ideas on how to solve this problem, and this python script is my solution.
+This python3 script was born from a friend's need to have an app that takes in your daily notes directly from a terminal and organizes it for you.
+We had different ideas on how to create this app, and this python script is my approach.

 When invoking the *archiver*, it will automatically open your preferred editor (nano, vim, or whatever else) and save your input into an organized *.tex* file, in a folder of your preference.
 Then, if you want, the script will generate a compilable *.tex* file with all your daily entries in the folder and compile it with *pdflatex*.